Rounding it up

 You can digitally cross the border to use free financial planning tools from the U.S. government as well.
 Since they are free and readily accessible, there are no country restrictions.

-Additionally, KOHO offers free financial coaching to all KOHO Premium account holders.
+Additionally, KOHO offers free financial coaching to all KOHO Extra account holders.
 Not to be confused with financial planners, and financial coaches are certified money experts who help you manage your own finances.

 So, while many people can benefit from hiring a financial planner, it’s not always necessary.
 Unless you’re in one of the particular situations highlighted above or have a specific goal in mind that requires professional help, you can make educated and responsible decisions with your money with the right research and resources.